The stats database

 stats_proxysql_servers_checksums

 ProxySQL instances that are part of a Cluster regularly monitor each other to understand if a reconfiguration needs to be triggered.
+It is possible to query the current view of the Cluster through the table stats_proxysql_servers_checksums:

 CREATE TABLE stats_proxysql_servers_checksums (